OctopusDeploy/OctoProduct/chapter1.md

 The production environment is the final destination of a deployment, and is where applications are exposed to their final consumers.

-If you read blogs and tweets on the subject of CI/CD, you may be left with the impression that continuous deployments are the holy grail, and with continuous delivery being something of a poor substitute.
+If you read blogs and tweets on the subject of CI/CD, you may be left with the impression that continuous deployments are the holy grail, and continuous delivery is something of a poor substitute.
 However, what we have learned from most of our customers is that continuous delivery *works for them*.

 So while the majority of the pillars described in this book apply equally well to continuous delivery and continuous deployments, we'll approach them from a continuous delivery point of view.